 - Onchocerciasis is diagnosed by finding the parasites in skin nodules, skin biopsies, or skin scrapings.

 - The treatment is the drug ivermectin, given once or twice a year for about 10-15 years; doxycycline may also be utilized.

 - The major risk factor for onchocerciasis is residing or having extended visit time in areas where blackflies are endemic.

 - There are no vaccines or drugs that prevent onchocerciasis.
 Avoiding areas where blackflies are endemic and the use of personal protection items (clothing, insect repellents) reduce the chance of infection.

 - The earlier that onchocerciasis is diagnosed and treated, usually the better is the prognosis.

 What is onchocerciasis?

 Onchocerciasis is a parasitic disease caused by parasites (nematode) named Onchocerca volvulus.
 It is transmitted to humans by the bite (blood meal) of the female blackfly (Simulium).
-The disease is also termed river blindness because the vector, the blackfly, is usually found breeding close to rapidly flowing streams and rivers.
-Although the majority of people infected (about 95%-99%) reside in sub-Saharan Africa (for example, Nigeria), it also occurs in Central and South American countries and Yemen but much less frequently.
+The disease is also termed river blindness because the vector, the blackfly, is usually found breeding close to rapidly flowing streams and rivers, and because the most devastating manifestation of the ionfection is blindness.
+Although the majority of people infected reside in sub-Saharan Africa (for example, Nigeria), it also occurs in Central and South American countries and Yemen but much less frequently.
 After trachoma, it is the second-leading cause of infection-caused blindness worldwide.
-The CDC classifies it in the Neglected Tropical Diseases category -- a group of parasitic and bacterial disease that cause substantial illness in more than 1 billion patients.
+The CDC classifies it in the Neglected Tropical Diseases category: a group of parasitic and bacterial disease that cause substantial illness in more than 1 billion patients.

 Find out what women really need.